gfk-ba/carbon-router/README.md

 ### Page layout

-The example usage at the top of this document shows the `carbon__layout` helper included in the `body` template.
+The example usage at the top of this document shows the `carbon__region` helper included in the `body` template.
 This inclusion is the starting point of carbon-router within the application.
 It is where the layout template configured in your route will be inserted.
-If needed the `carbon__layout` helper can be surrounded with some html or other templates that you want to have rendered always for each route (including the loading page and not-found page).
+If needed the `carbon__region` helper can be surrounded with some html or other templates that you want to have rendered always for each route.
 It can even be placed in a different template, as the small example below demonstrates:

 ```html
 <body>